Green Smart House Solution - Max-i Fieldbus

 The 100 W of both USB-PD 3.0 and Quick Charge is due to the safety standard IEC 60950-1, which specifies a maximum power of 100 W and a maximum current of 8 A. In this way, "the maximum apparent power and fault current available on the outlet under any load conditions including a short-circuit are limited to magnitudes not likely to cause ignition under fault conditions in connected equipment mounted on, and constructed from, suitably rated materials."
 Higher power and current levels should be used with great care - especially if a USB-C connector is used as a standard USB-C connector and cable can only handle 5 A continuously!

-Max-i is also the ideal replacement for the traditional 12-V systems in mountain huts without any grid connection as the higher voltage is better suited for LED lighting and can be used to charge and drive laptop PC's directly.
+Max-i is also the ideal replacement for the traditional 12-V systems in mountain huts, hunting lodges and holiday cottages without any grid connection.
+The higher voltage is better suited for LED lighting and can be used to charge and drive mobile phones and laptop PC's directly, and the inherent possibility for light dimming makes it possible for a household battery to last much longer in periods without sun and wind such as high pressure weather in winter.
+Because of the logarithmic characteristic of the eye, the power consumption is reduced to only 18 % if the light is just dimmed to what the eye regards as half.
 Besides, the multi-drop line is easier to install in a nice way than point-to-point connections between buttons and lamps.

 If there is not enough solar power to supply the system in the winter, a grid-powered charger may be necessary as a supplement, but it can be quite small and thus inexpensive as it should only be able to deliver the average power.
 Besides, it can charge the battery when the grid is low-loaded and/or the share of renewable energy is high and thus both save money and CO2 emissions.
 Of cause it is also possible to add a 230 Vac or 115 Vac inverter directly to the battery and in this way sell excess electricity to the power grid and/or install high voltage outlets, which may be used to drive equipment, which cannot be driven from 20 Vdc.
 The inverter must however be switched off in periods where it is not needed (loaded) as it would otherwise drain the battery.